OpenFn/lightning/.github/ISSUE_TEMPLATE/bug_report.md

 **Version number** The version of Lightning you have seen the bug on.

+If you're running on a tagged version, include the number: X.Y.Z

+If you're running locally with an unreleased version, the commit sha: 84b1bdc

 I have reproduced this locally on main:

 - [ ] Yes